“How do I know if this order is legitimate?” is a question we often hear from WooCommerce store owners.

 You can set scores for suspicious IP addresses, emails, unsafe countries, matching IP addresses to geographic locations, and more.

-Carefully review the rules and their assigned scores and make changes if necessary.
-If you are unsure, then default settings would work for most eCommerce websites.
+You’ll want to carefully review the rules and their assigned scores and make changes if necessary.
+If you are unsure, then the default settings would work for most eCommerce websites.

 If you are using PayPal as a payment option on your store, then you can switch to the PayPal tab.
 From here, you can require users to verify their PayPal email addresses.

-The plugin also allows you to connect with third-party fraud detection service Maxmind.
+The plugin also allows you to connect with the third-party fraud detection service MaxMind.

 This paid service uses a global database to collect data about suspicious payment details, emails, IP addresses, and more.

-You can then add this score to your plugin risk score and choose what to do when this score is higher.
+You can then add this score to your plugin risk score and decide what to do when it is higher.

 Once you are satisfied with your settings, don’t forget to click on the ‘Save Changes’ button to store them.